CRYPTOCURRENCY 102 – MY PICKS FOR 2018

 OUR PICKS FOR CRYPTOCURRENCIES TO WATCH IN 2017

 After using Steemit for eight months and being paid there in Steem, and also having used Bitcoin a few times, we started to wonder if any of the other currencies apart from Bitcoin have a solid future.
 They are frequently hyped, and their values go up and down like yoyos.
-So they are certainly good for short term trading.
 But do they have long term prospects?

 One theory is that Bitcoin was first, so that like Fakebook, it will remain dominant in it’s own area.
 This could turn out to be true, but we’re inclined to think cryptocurrencies are still very new, Bitcoin is already an old donkey, and there is plenty of room for new innovations.